cancerwise/machine-learning/README.md

 ## Saving Our Models

 Here's how to save the model:

 `!mkdir -p saved_model
 model.save('saved_model/my_model')`

 Here's how to save the model in (.h5) format:

 `model.save('my_model.h5')`

-Here's how to download the model that already been saved" `from google.colab import files
+Here's how to download the model that already been saved

+`from google.colab import files

 files.download('saved_model/my_model/variables/variables.data-00000-of-00001')